Ramarajan: Political career

 He was elected to 12th Lok Sabha as an All India Anna Dravida Munnetra Kazhagam candidate from Thiruchendur Lok Sabha constituency in 1998.

 Personal life

+He was the fifth of six children to Ramaiyya and Vellaiammal, in Okkur, Ramanathapuram.
 Ramarajan fell in love with actress Nalini and they married in 1987.
 However, after 13 years they divorced in 2000, citing differences in their relationship.
 They have twin children; daughter Aruna, and, son Arun, born in 1988.